craigfrancis/framework/framework/0.1/doc/setup/resources.md

 ## Versioning

-For both the JavaScript and CSS, the paths are automatically updated to something like:
+For both the JavaScript and CSS, the paths are automatically changed to something like:

 	/a/js/file.js
 	/a/js/946684800-file.js